amanarora9848/ARP-Assignment2/README.md

 The two processes involved in the simulation of the vision system, namely **processA** and **processB**, are implemented as simple *ncurses windows*.
 The development of the inter-process communication pipeline, that is the shared memory, is left to you.

-As for the first assignment, you also find a **master** process already prepared for you, responsible of spawning the entire simulation.
+A **master** process responsible of spawning the entire simulation has been given.

 All credits to @SimoneMacci0 for development of the base repository for the assignment, at [SimoneMacci0/ARP-Assignment2](https://github.com/SimoneMacci0/ARP-Assignment2).